ReedBarrus/DynamicalMemoryEngine/README/Roadmap/demo/README.UsableSemanticOscilloscope.md

 At minimum, start with:

-- smart tag / annotation lifecycle
-- presence or interaction trajectory
-- derived-trace / LLM runtime metrics

-Audio/source-family ingest remains active in parallel as a proven comparison family.

-### Step 1 — Execution shell

-Build a bounded orchestration/control surface that can:

-- select source/object families,
-- launch lawful ingest/runtime execution,
-- show run state and emitted outputs,
-- expose explicit action points for consultation / activation when available.

-This is the new central seam.

-### Step 2 — Modular object ingest seam

-Introduce modular source-object adapters that normalize selected object families into the lawful ingest boundary.

-At minimum, start with:

 - generic file import (JSON / CSV / WAV)
 - derived-trace / LLM runtime metrics
 - later family/workflow-specific source handling layered on top of lawful import or capture paths